 PGP stands for Pretty Good Privacy, computer software that can protect the contents of messages, text, and files.
-It is considered a highly effective form of information security, and was used by Edward Snowden in 2012 to leak classified documents from the NSA to journalist Glenn Greenwald.
+It is considered a highly effective form of information security, and was used by Edward Snowden in 2012 to send classified documents from the NSA to journalist Glenn Greenwald.

 PGP software was originally developed by Phil Zimmermann in 1991.
 Soon after its release Zimmermann became the target of a three-year criminal investigation in the U.S. for allegedly making PGP available overseas.
-At that time the export of strong cryptographic systems like PGP required a license and were subject to U.S. arms trafficking controls.
+At that time the export of strong cryptographic systems like PGP required a license and was subject to U.S. arms trafficking controls.
 In his defense Zimmermann challenged the regulations by publishing PGP’s source code in a book widely distributed by MIT Press, then claiming constitutional protection that would establish the source code for cryptographic software as freedom of speech.
 The criminal investigation against Zimmermann was subsequently dropped.
 In two separate but similar cases dating from the same time, U.S. courts have ruled that software source code is speech protected by the First Amendment of the U.S. Constitution.

 Still, despite these legal precedents and notwithstanding growing protest against mass data collection and surveillance by governments and corporations around the world, PGP is considered too difficult for the average citizen to use.
 The technology at the heart of PGP — public key encryption, is still considered a subject for hackers and nerds, even while it becomes more widespread and more valuable every day.
 In fact, public key encryption is a cornerstone of Bitcoin and other cryptocurrencies, and the race is on to develop cryptographic applications that are friendlier and easier for anyone to use.